Dhole/luks2/README.md

 From https://github.com/Dhole/luks2
 * rewrite the types to make it easier for encoding and serialization
 * fix some bugs
-* probably add some bugs as well
-* implement header checksum verification
+* add header checksum verification
 * add a testing framework to validate the implementation against the cryptsetup implementation
+* add write mode
+* add format new luks device